 Seminar Tutor on for first year philosophy students, including marking essays.

 Reader, I have provided feedback on book proposal or drafts of books for Bloombury and Beacon Press.
 These books were on philosophy of psychiatry and history of autism.

-Reviewer, I have reviewed articles for The British Journal for the Philosophy of Science; Philosophy, Psychiatry and Psychology; Studies in the History and Philosophy of the Biological and Biomedical Sciences; Philosophy of Medicine; Revue de Societe, de Philosophie, de Sciences (English Translation: Journal of the Society of the Philosophy of Science)
+Reviewer, I have reviewed articles for The British Journal for the Philosophy of Science; Synthese; Philosophy, Psychiatry and Psychology; Studies in the History and Philosophy of the Biological and Biomedical Sciences; Philosophy of Medicine; Studies in the History and Philosophy of the Life Sciences; Revue de Societe, de Philosophie, de Sciences (English Translation: Journal of the Society of the Philosophy of Science)

 Ethics panel, I have been on an ethics panel relating to autism for Lancaster University

 Philosophy of Medicine Lecture and Seminar, Philosophy Department, Lancaster University, November 2018